fund3/node_tes_client/README.md

     ```
     The callback will only fire when the response to this specific request is received and then unregistered.
  2. Response type
-    - Alternatively, a `responseTypeCallback` can be registered to listen to responses of a specific type (e.g. the same callback will fire when `accountBalance` type messages are received).
+    - Alternatively, a `responseTypeCallback` can be registered to listen to responses of a specific type (e.g. the same callback will fire when `accountBalancesReport` type messages are received).
     ```
     client.subscribeCallbackToResponseType({
-        responseMessageBodyType: messageBodyTypes.ACCOUNT_DATA_REPORT,
+        responseMessageBodyType: messageBodyTypes.ACCOUNT_BALANCES_REPORT,
-        responseTypeCallback: accountDataReport => console.log(accountDataReport)
+        responseTypeCallback: accountBalancesReport => console.log(accountBalancesReport)
     })
     ```
     - The `responseTypeCallback` parameter in all `sendSomethingMessage` functions will be deprecated and should not be used.
     - Only one `responseTypeCallback` is allowed to be attached to each responseType at any given time; if new callbacks to the same type are registered without unsubscribing, the old callback will be unsubscribed and replaced with the new one.
 Callbacks can be unsubscribed via:
     ```
     client.unsubscribeCallbackFromResponseType({
-        responseMessageBodyType:messageBodyTypes.ACCOUNT_DATA_REPORT
+        responseMessageBodyType:messageBodyTypes.ACCOUNT_BALANCES_REPORT
     })
     ```